Tencent/AngelSlim/README.md

 #### Quantization

-After installing `AngelSlim`, you can quickly start by running the following script to perform static `FP8` quantization on the `Qwen3-1.7B` model:
+After installing `AngelSlim`, you can launch static FP8 quantization for the Qwen3-1.7B model with the following one-command script:

-(1) One-click Start

   ```shell
   python3 tools/run.py -c configs/qwen3/fp8_static/qwen3-1_7b_fp8_static.yaml
   ```

-  This example will load the HuggingFace model and perform activation value calibration using the `dataset` specified in the config file, saving the quantized model weights.
+  This example produces quantized model weights by performing PTQ calibration on a model loaded from HuggingFace.

 <details>
-<summary>(2) Code-based Start</summary>
+<summary>Code-based Start</summary>

   To perform dynamic `FP8` quantization on `Qwen3-1.7B`: